 - Pour quinoa into a saucepan over medium heat, and toast for about 30 seconds, or until you smell it toasting.
 Give it a shake every few seconds.

 - Add the freekeh, 3 cups of water and 1/2 teaspoon of salt and bring to a boil.

 - Cook over medium-low heat with the lid ajar for about 25 minutes, or until grains are tender.

 - Warm non-dairy milk on the stove or in the microwave.
 If you are making just one serving, warm just 1 cup, or less if you want a thicker porridge.

-- Spoon a serving of the freekeh and quinoa (about a quarter of what you made) into a bowl, and top with the non-dairy milk.
+- Spoon a serving of the freekeh and quinoa (about a quarter of what you made) into a bowl, and top with the non-dairy milk, cinnamon, and maple syrup.

 - NOTE: Grains will stay fresh in fridge for 5-7 days.
 If you are making this with pre-cooked grains warm them and the non-dairy milk separately or together before enjoying.